xiaonanpols21/css-to-the-rescue/README.md

 I started to make the inputs in the HTML and some styling.
 But I just couldn't firgure out how to make a switch and a round slider.

 ## Progress discussion
-I talked with Sanne about my idea.
+I talked with Sanne about my first idea.
 He said that it was not a good idea to keep up with this subject.
 I can keep the controls but change the kids to monsters or something to make it more friendly.
 Sighn.
 So I should rethink about my project.

+After some thinking I go with my second idea of making a simulator to make your siginifant other

 Sanne helped me to understand to make a rotate slider and to make a casino switch because I said to him that I was stuck of understanding how to make these things.